-Hodgkin's lymphoma can occur in both adults and children; however, treatment for adults may be different than treatment for children.
+Hodgkin lymphoma can occur in both adults and children, however, treatment for adults may be different than treatment for children.
 Hodgkin's lymphoma can usually be cured if found and treated early.
 However, despite the available treatments, Hodgkin lymphoma remains a serious and life-threatening condition in certain patients.

 Yttrium (90Y) antiferritin polyclonal antibodies could be of potential significant benefit for the treatment of Hodgkin lymphoma, because they may act in a different way than other types of treatment.
 This assumption will have to be confirmed at the time of marketing authorisation.
 This will be necessary to maintain the orphan status.

-Yttrium (90Y) antiferritin polyclonal antibodies are a complex formed by specific antibodies linked to the radioactive form of a chemical called Yttrium.
+Yttrium (90Y) antiferritin polyclonal antibodies are a complex formed by specific antibodies linked to the radioactive form of a chemical called yttrium.
 An antibody is a protein that targets and links specific shapes on the surface of foreign bodies, such as bacteria or cancer cells.
-Yttrium (90Y), is a chemical element, which can give off radiation.
+Yttrium (90Y), is a chemical element that can give off radiation.
 The antiferritin polyclonal antibodies are thought to recognise the tissues where Hodgkin lymphoma cells are.
 This might then trigger the body's immune system to attack the cancer cells.
-In addition, Yttrium (90Y) can give off radiation, which can damage and kill nearby cells, especially those that are dividing, such as cancer cells.
+In addition, yttrium (90Y) can give off radiation, which can damage and kill nearby cells, especially those that are dividing, such as cancer cells.

-At the time of submission of the application for orphan designation, no clinical trials in patients with Hodgkin lymphoma were initiated.
+At the time of submission of the application for orphan designation, no clinical trials in patients with Hodgkin lymphoma had been initiated.

-Yttrium (90Y) antiferritin polyclonal antibodies was not marketed anywhere worldwide for the Hodgkin lymphoma or designated as orphan medicinal product elsewhere for this condition, at the time of submission.
+Yttrium (90Y) antiferritin polyclonal antibodies were not marketed anywhere worldwide for the Hodgkin lymphoma or designated as orphan medicinal product elsewhere for this condition, at the time of submission.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 30 July 2003 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 30 July 2003 recommending the granting of this designation.